 It's never too early to begin thinking about your legacy or to shape your estate plan.
 Contrary to what many people think, you don't need to be a millionaire to have an estate plan.
 An estate plan is an imperative part of any ongoing financial planning process.

-Your life, your dreams, and your legacy transcend money — they also encompasses your values.
+Your life, your dreams, and your legacy transcend money — they also encompass your values.
 Your wishes and dreams may include using your assets to help secure your family's future or you may choose to support another cause close to your heart.
 This might be your favorite charity, your community or your place of worship.

 Elements of an estate plan